 Queensland Law Society (QLS) is governed by an elected Council of members and provides the Society’s policy directions.

-Christine Smyth (president)
+Christine Smyth (immediate past president)

 With a legal career spanning over 25 years, Christine is a passionate advocate for solicitors (with a focus on their welfare), a long-standing mentor, utiliser of technology and flexible work practices – all while honouring tradition and experience to achieve ethically grounded business viability.